Turbulence in Simulated Local Cluster Analogs: One-to-one comparisons between SLOW and XRISM/Hitomi: Introduction

 Even deeper insight into the properties of gas dynamics and turbulence will be gained by the XRISM mission \citep{XRISMScienceTeam2022}, in particular by the Resolve X-ray micro-calorimeter \citep{Sato+2023}.
-One key scientific target includes studying turbulence in the ICM.
-Several observations have already been published, including the Centaurus cluster \citep{XRISMCollaboration+2025d}, Abell 2029 \citep{XRISMCollaboration+2025,XRISMCollaboration+2025b}, Coma \citep{XRISMCollaboration+2025c}, and Ophiuchus \citep{Fujita+2025}.
+One key scientific goal includes studying turbulence in the ICM.
+Several observations have already been published, including the Centaurus cluster \citep{XRISMCollaboration+2025d}, Abell 2029 \citep{XRISMCollaboration+2025h,XRISMCollaboration+2025b}, Coma \citep{XRISMCollaboration+2025d}, Perseus \citep{Zhang+2025,XRISMCollaboration+2026a}, Virgo \citep{XRISMCollaboration+2026}, and Ophiuchus \citep{Fujita+2025a}.
 Even more observations have already been carried out and will be published in the near future.
 As the XRISM mission progresses, it will provide a larger cluster sample, more pointings within individual clusters, and deeper observations for some of them.
-All the clusters analyzed so far yield turbulent pressure fractions of only a few percents, and thus lie on the lower end compared to non-thermal pressure estimates from previous observations \citep[e.g.,][]{Eckert+2019,Gatuzz+2023a}.
-Differences among observations can be explained by instrumental effects and analysis techniques.
-Also, the radius within which values are measured matters \citep{Lebeau+2025a,Groth+2025}.
+All the clusters analyzed so far yield turbulent pressure fractions of only a few percent, and thus lie on the lower end compared to non-thermal pressure estimates from previous observations \citep[e.g.,][]{Eckert+2019,Gatuzz+2023a} which provide an upper bound for the turbulent pressure measured by XRISM/Hitomi.
+Only a few observations reach values similarly low as XRISM/Hitomi \citep[compare, e.g.,][]{Werner+2016,Gatuzz+2023a}.
+Differences among observations with different instruments can be explained by instrumental effects and analysis techniques.
+Also, the radius within which values are measured matters \citep{Lebeau+2025,Groth+2025a}, and comparing values measured in the same spatial region can solve part of the discrepancies \citep{Heinrich+2024}.